ekeleshian/ekeleshian.github.io/src/pages/past_four_months/index.md

 Pros:  Documentation and tutorials are decent; it's serverless; it's cheaper than paying monthly for domain; after final deployment, website works with no issues.

-Cons:  No emulator to debug, run, & debug python cloud functions; deployment issues, which included receiving non-descriptive error messages and exploding depending on how the constraints in the requirements.txt file were coded.
+Cons:  No emulator to debug, run, & debug python cloud functions; deployment issues, which included receiving non-descriptive error messages and exploding depending on how the constraints in the requirements.txt file were coded ([here](https://issuetracker.google.com/issues/121021718) is where this bug is reported and discussed).

 As a side point: if the client side of your project doesn't share the same domain as your GCFs, you will have to deal with CORS issues.
 This wasn't emphasized in the tutorials, so here's an [example](https://cloud.google.com/functions/docs/writing/http) of its quick implementation.